bhaskarreddi26/PyHadoop/Spark-SQL-and-dataset-type.md

 val sqlDF = spark.sql("SELECT * FROM parquet.`examples/src/main/resources/users.parquet`")

-Scala/Java	Any Language	Meaning
-SaveMode.ErrorIfExists (default)	"error" (default)	When saving a DataFrame to a data source, if data already exists, an exception is expected to be thrown.
+* SaveMode.ErrorIfExists (default)	"error" (default)	When saving a DataFrame to a data source, if data already exists, an exception is expected to be thrown.

-SaveMode.Append	"append"	When saving a DataFrame to a data source, if data/table already exists, contents of the DataFrame are expected to be appended to existing data.
+* SaveMode.Append	"append"	When saving a DataFrame to a data source, if data/table already exists, contents of the DataFrame are expected to be appended to existing data.

-SaveMode.Overwrite	"overwrite"	Overwrite mode means that when saving a DataFrame to a data source, if data/table already exists, existing data is expected to be overwritten by the contents of the DataFrame.
+* SaveMode.Overwrite	"overwrite"	Overwrite mode means that when saving a DataFrame to a data source, if data/table already exists, existing data is expected to be overwritten by the contents of the DataFrame.

-SaveMode.Ignore	"ignore"	Ignore mode means that when saving a DataFrame to a data source, if data already exists, the save operation is expected to not save the contents of the DataFrame and to not change the existing data.
+* SaveMode.Ignore	"ignore"	Ignore mode means that when saving a DataFrame to a data source, if data already exists, the save operation is expected to not save the contents of the DataFrame and to not change the existing data.
 This is similar to a CREATE TABLE IF NOT EXISTS in SQL.